emutelab/emutelab/_posts/2019-10-07-feedback_insts.md

 Moving outside of Emute Lab, here are some more instruments based on the feedback principle.

-Tom Davis and Laura Reed: The Feral Cello.
+Tom Davis and Laura Reid: The Feral Cello.
 This instrument has an exciter and pickup, that runs through DSP processing in a duet between cellist and laptopist.

 <iframe src="https://player.vimeo.com/video/237465790" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>